-When you have a position to fill at your small business, your staff feels it.
-Therefore, finding and hiring the right people – fast – is essential to your small businesses’ success.
+When you have a position to fill, your staff feels it.
+So finding and hiring the right people – fast – is essential to your businesses’ success.

-Believe it or not, your job posting plays an important role in your ability to attract top talent.
-If your job posting doesn’t compel job seekers to apply, it could be impeding your ability to find the candidates you need for your small business.
+Smart employers know their job posting plays an important role in their ability to attract top talent.
+If your job posting doesn’t compel job seekers to apply, your time to hire will deteriorate, and so will your results.

-But job postings can be trickier to create than one might realize.
-It’s often the first impression a job seeker has of your company, so you have to make it pop.
+But job postings can be trickier to create than you might realize.
+It’s often the first impression a job seeker has of your company, so it has to pop.
 But how?
-Here are seven things to include in your job posting to ensure it gets in the eyes of the right candidates – and two things to leave out.
+Here are seven things to include in your job posting to ensure it gets attention from the right candidates, and two things it's better to leave out.

 - A relevant job title: In other words, a job title that job seekers actually search for.
 A lot of companies have unique job titles that fall outside the industry norm.
-Or maybe you want to use a “catchy” title to garner intrigue; however, you’re better off using a traditional job title candidates are actually searching for.
-This increases the chances your job title will be seen by more job seekers via online job boards or search engines.
+Even if you want to use a catchy job title to garner intrigue, you’re better off using traditional terminology candidates are actually searching for.
+That increases the chances your posting will be seen by more job seekers via online job boards or search engines.

-- Keywords: It’s also important to include keywords (and phrases) throughout your job posting.
-These are common words job seekers use to search for jobs and look for in postings.
-Keywords increase the chances of your job showing up in job seekers’ search results.
-For example, include industry-specific words and terms that are relevant to the position as well as alternate job titles that could describe the same position.
-(For example, “sales rep” vs. “account executive,” “digital marketer” vs. “online marketer,” or “marketing coordinator” vs. “marketing specialist.”)
+- Keywords: It’s also important to include commonly searched keywords (and phrases) throughout your job posting.
+These are common words job seekers use to search for jobs they want.
+Using relevant keywords increases the chances of your job showing up in job seekers’ search results.
+It's a good idea to include industry-specific words and terms that are relevant to the position as well as alternate job titles that could describe the same position.
+For example, including both “sales rep” and “account executive,” “digital marketer” and “online marketer,” or “marketing coordinator” and “marketing specialist.”

 - Specific job responsibilities: A good job ad outlines exactly what the position requires and tells candidates what skill set they should have.
-This will enable unqualified candidates to weed themselves out those undesirable candidates you wanted to avoid in the first place.
+This will enable unqualified candidates to weed themselves out.

-- Pay info: Candidates are more likely to apply for a position when salary information is including in the job posting.
-Additionally, including salary information (or a salary range) will keep job seekers who don’t want the job at that salary waste your time or theirs applying for the position.
+- Pay info: Candidates are more likely to apply for a position when salary information is included in the job posting.
+Additionally, including salary information (or a salary range) will keep job seekers who aren't satisfied with that salary from wasting your time or theirs applying.

 - Benefits: Tell job seekers what’s in it for them.
-In addition to listing standard benefits like health insurance and 401k, include any “fun” perks that make your company stand out.
-(A recent CareerBuilder survey found that extra perks make job seekers more likely to join a company - such as half-day Fridays, on-site fitness centers, the ability to wear jeans, and daily catered lunches.)
-Think about the intangible benefits as well - such as good work-life balance, challenging work and the ability to make a difference.
+In addition to listing standard benefits like health insurance and 401(k), include any perks that make your company stand out.
+A recent CareerBuilder survey found that extra perks make job seekers more likely to join a company, so think about the intangible benefits as well - such as good work-life balance, challenging work and the ability to make a difference.

 - Location, location, location: Location can be a deal-breaker for a lot of candidates, so be sure to let them know where the job is located right away.
-If, however, you are willing to let them work remotely or offer work from home days, be sure to mention that, as that could sway their decision.
+If, however, you are willing to let them work remotely or offer work from home days, be sure to mention that transparently as well, as that could sway their decision.

-People tend to skim job postings, so format it in a way that makes it easier for people to read and digest the information.
+People tend to skim job postings, so format yours in a way that makes it easier for people to read and digest the information.
 For instance, break up your posting into smaller sections with bold subheadings.
-Use bullets to list out areas like responsibilities and qualifications.
-The easier it is for job seekers to read your job posting, the more likely they are to read and comprehend it.
-As a result, you’ll get candidates who are qualified and a better fit for your small business.
+Or use bullets to list out sections like responsibilities and qualifications.
+The easier it is for job seekers to read your job posting, the more likely they are to stick with it and respond to it.
+As a result, you’ll get candidates who are better qualified and a better fit for your business.